-This period attained the highest standards in a wide variety of areas such as literature, painting, music composition, architecture, ship building, craftsmanship, scholarship, dress standards, manners, conduct, exploration etc.
+This supposed Sardis period, however, was a "Golden Age" in the history of man.
+It attained the highest standards in a wide variety of areas such as literature, painting, music composition, architecture, construction, craftsmanship, scholarship, exploration, manners, conduct, dress standards etc.

 So how could the poor quality "Sardis era" of the Church of God have paralleled such a high quality period in the history of mankind?

 This era is usually said by the Churches of God to last from the end of the 16th century until the emergence of Herbert Armstrong in the 1930's.
-However, this period extends from the enormously influential reigns of Queen Elizabeth I and James I until the splendour of the Victorian Age; an era that saw the emergence of the greatest empire of all time, the British Empire, as well as the greatest single nation ever founded, the United States of America.
-This was a period in time when Israel received Abraham's blessings after 2520 years and was truly at its peak.
+However, this period extends from the enormously influential reigns of Queen Elizabeth I and James I until the splendour of the Victorian Age, an era that saw the emergence of the greatest empire of all time, the British Empire, as well as the greatest single nation ever founded, the United States of America.
+This was a period in time when the descendants of Israel received Abraham's blessings after 2520 years and were truly at their peak.

-Identifying this era and its corresponding Church era as "Sardis" does not add up.
+Identifying the Church era at this time as "Sardis" does not add up.

-William Penn (1644-1718), in founding the state of Pennsylvania, started what he termed "a Holy Experiment".
+William Penn (1644-1718), in founding the state of Pennsylvania, started what he termed "A Holy Experiment".
 Religious persecution had existed in Europe for a long time.
-However, with the settlement of the "New World", a way out opened up for all who wanted to escape the restrictions placed on Christian worship.
-People like Penn actually went around marketing their colonies to Christian groups in Europe for the specific purpose of offering them somewhere to live and worship in freedom.
+However, with the settlement of the "New World", a way opened up for all who wanted to escape the restrictions placed on Christian worship.
+Penn and others actually went around marketing their colonies to Christian groups in Europe, for the specific purpose of offering them somewhere to live and worship in freedom.
 Penn was himself a Quaker, and the Quakers were also a persecuted group.
 These people in many cases left behind family and friends, home and work, and went looking for a better place, without knowing where they were going; so strong was their desire to worship God as they believed He was commanding them.

 Among these pilgrims were Sabbath keeping members of the true Church of God.
 They had no guarantees, no governments to protect them, no travel, health or life insurance, nothing but faith in their Creator and a burning desire to live a peaceful, quiet and humble life in obedience to Him.